Open Now — 24/7 Plumbing

 What should I do if a serious storm causes plumbing leaks in my rental property?

-If a serious storm leads to plumbing leaks or property damage in your rental units, acting quickly to minimise water damage and ensure tenant safety is crucial.
+If a severe storm leads to plumbing leaks or property damage in your rental units, acting quickly to minimise water damage and ensure tenant safety is crucial.
 As the landlord, you are responsible for making necessary repairs and maintaining the property safely and habitable.

 Contact a licensed plumber to assess the situation and make repairs as soon as possible.
 Document the damage with photos and keep detailed records of all repair costs for insurance purposes.